 VL.Nvidia.CUDA

 A package that makes it possible to run CUDA code on Nvidia cards in vvvv gamma.
-For now, only buffer sorting is implemented.
-It is part of the Gaussian splatting implementation for vvvv gamma:

 The help patch is still my development test patch.
 If someone has an idea for a better one, please post a patch here.
 It would be super helpful…

-Based on CUDA 12.8, so dont forget to update your GPU driver!
+Based on CUDA 12.8, so don’t forget to update your GPU driver!

 Let me know if the package runs as is (besides updating the drivers).
 I wasn’t sure what to include to make it portable without Nvidia installers.

-8 Likes
+12 Likes

 That might come in handy when you need to sort particles with alpha by depth, thanks